NYPL/metadata-documentation/workflows/linking.md

 </dl>

 ### Archives Portal → Digital Collections
+- Digitized assets for records that are [available globally](/metadata-documentation/dc/criteria/) in Digital Collections are displayed in the Archives Portal
-- When a digitized asset is available via the Archives Portal (via [Archives EAD ID](/metadata-documentation/metadata/element/identifier/archives-ead/)), an icon and clickable link will be present to the left of the associated finding aid component
+    - For EAD-encoded finding aids, an icon and clickable link will be present to the left of the associated finding aid component ([example](https://archives.nypl.org/mss/3306#detailed))
+        - This connection is made via the [Archives EAD ID](/metadata-documentation/metadata/element/identifier/archives-ead/)
+        - The icon displayed is determined by the type of digitized asset
-    - For non-AMI materials, the icon will be a film strip (🎞️)
+            - For images, the icon will be a film strip (🎞️)
+            - For sound recordings, the icon will be music notes (🎶)
-    - For AMI materials, the icon will either be music notes (🎶) for sound recordings or a film camera (📽️) for moving images
+            - For moving images, the icon will be a film camera (📽️)
+    - For PDF finding aids, thumbnails will display on the **Overview** tab of the collection ([example](https://archives.nypl.org/dan/23194#:~:text=is%20mostly%20undated.-,DIGITAL%20ASSETS,-1%20Images))
+        - This connection is made via the [MSS Unit ID](/metadata-documentation/metadata/element/identifier/mss-unit/)
-- For all three icons, opening the link in a new tab will take the user directly to the corresponding record on Digital Collections
+- Right clicking and opening any icon or thumbnail in a new tab will take the user directly to the corresponding record on Digital Collections